JoachimGuth/ShiftPlanning/README.md

-##User
+## User
-> Who will use this application?
+> List the potential users of this application?

     production planner
     production manager

 ## Summary
+> Summarise the major functions of the application
+> Name the project and describethe major function briefly.
+# Name: 'ShiftOp(erations)'

 Calculation of planned hours and and machine availability.
 Cost for labour and machines.

-Name your project and prepare to describe it briefly.
-Name: 'AV Route Optimisation'

 This project is about the route optimisation of autonomous buses circling and roaming around in a city area which is disconnected to public transport.